 There is so much more to young people than what they do and how they are perceived.
 If you look closely at many of them and take the time to get to know them, you will see that they are more witty, intelligent, caring, funny and vulnerable than you think.
 They also have really good hearts hidden beneath the surface; however, they are unlikely to show them to just anyone – you’ve got to break through the surface first.

 A few months ago, I met a young man, who has recently turned 18.
 He has been arrested more than once and already spent time behind bars.
 He would steal and carry a knife.
-I knew none of this when I met him, but even if I had known, it would not have mattered to me, which I know would be the case with some people.
+I knew none of this when I met him, but even if I had known, it would not have mattered to me, which I would have been the case with some people.

 He is a sweet and funny individual, with one of the most adorable faces I’ve ever seen.
 Although he’s cheeky and can sometimes be rude, he always treats me with care and respect.
 I am also incredibly proud of him for going to college and embarking on a subject that he loves, because he wants to do something with his life.